ABG Interpretation Guide

 Clinical Tip

 Always interpret ABGs in clinical context.
-A normal pH does not rule out a compensated disorder—always evaluate PaCO₂ and HCO₃⁻ together.
+A normal pH does not rule out pathology.
+Patients with compensated respiratory failure, chronic CO₂ retention, or mixed acid-base disorders may have a near-normal pH with clinically important abnormalities in both PaCO₂ and HCO₃⁻.

 Common ABG Questions